-4.14.3 Reducing bearing currents for converter operation
+4.13.3 Reducing bearing currents during operation with converter (low voltage)

 Taking the following actions will reduce the bearing currents:

 • Ensure that the contacts are made over a large area.
 Solid copper cables are not suitable for high-frequency grounding because of the skin effect.